-The 'day to day' management of school admissions is delegated to an Admissions Committee established within each school setting.
-If you would like to discuss your specific requirements or need further help with any aspect of the admissions process, please contact the individual school.
-It is recommended that you also visit the school websites which provide a lot of useful information about the Lighthouse Schools Partnership, its community and education curriculum.
+The 'day to day' management of school admissions is delegated to an Admissions Committee established at the school.
+If you would like to discuss your specific requirements or need further help with any aspect of the admissions process, please contact the Chew valley School directly.
+It is recommended that you also visit the school's website which provides a lot of useful information about the school, its community and curriculum and the Lighthouse Schools Partnership.